saadl27/PuckoPolis/README.md

 # Introduction
-- Welcome to the second lab of MICRO-315;
+Welcome to the second lab of MICRO-315!
 - `⏱ Duration`: 3 hours.

 ## Goals
-- Generate a low-level library for the e-puck2 miniature mobile robot written in C;
+- Generate a low-level library for the e-puck2 robot written in C;
 - The library targeted in this exercise is a motor control library allowing to set speed and position targets;

-- 💡 All the documentation concerning the GNU embedded toolchain for ARM processors **arm-none-eabi** and the compiler GCC can be found in the subfolder `installpath/EPuck2_Utils/arm_gcc_toolchain/share/doc/gcc-arm-none-eabi/pdf`.
+💡 All the documentation concerning the GNU embedded toolchain for ARM processors **arm-none-eabi** and the compiler GCC can be found in the subfolder `installpath/EPuck2_Utils/arm_gcc_toolchain/share/doc/gcc-arm-none-eabi/pdf`.

 ## Methodology
-To achieve the main goal, we will go through the following steps:
+To achieve these goals, we will go through the following steps:
 - Master PWM signals in the context of the EPuck-2 LEDs;
-- Understand how a stepper motor works and programming a stepper motor controller in C;
+- Understand how a stepper motor works and leann how to program a stepper motor controller in C;
-- Making a library out of it.
+- Making a library out of the functions developed.

 ## ⚠ TODO before starting the Lab
 - Ensure your local repository is correctly set up as indicated in the [Setting up Git for TPs](https://github.com/EPFL-MICRO-315/TPs-PrivateWiki/wiki/Git-Setting-up-git-for-TPs) wiki page;